Holders of these cards are eligible for concession fares on Adelaide Metro services.

 Accompanied children under five years of age travel free at all times.

-The Public Transport Services Division of the Department of Planning, Transport and Infrastructure is responsible for administering South Australian full time secondary and tertiary identification cards.
+The Department of Planning, Transport and Infrastructure is responsible for administering South Australian full time secondary and tertiary identification cards.

-Only fully laminated or plastic credit card style photographic identification cards issued by the tertiary institution of attendance and endorsed with a Public Transport Services Division hologram sticker or the expiry date printed on the card are recognised for concession travel.
+Plastic Credit card style photographic IDs issued by the tertiary institution of attendance and endorsed with the approved sticker or the expiry date are recognised for concession travel.

 Secondary school children aged 15 and over must carry a South Australian Government approved student ID card.